Korla Pandit: Television success

-In 1948, while performing as Korla Pandit in Hollywood at a furrier's fashion show, Redd and his wife Beryl met television pioneer Klaus Landsberg.
-He offered Redd a television show with the stipulation that the musician would also provide accompaniment for Time for Beany, Bob Clampett's popular puppet show.
+In 1948, while performing in Hollywood at a furrier's fashion show, Pandit and his wife Beryl met television pioneer Klaus Landsberg.
+He offered Pandit a television show with the stipulation the musician would also provide accompaniment for Time for Beany, Bob Clampett's popular puppet show.
 Korla Pandit's Adventures In Music was first telecast on Los Angeles station KTLA in February 1949; it was the first all-music program on television.
 Viewers soon became familiar with the musical opening, "The Magnetic Theme."

-Landsberg insisted that Redd refrain from speaking and gaze into the camera as he played the Hammond organ and Steinway grand piano, often simultaneously.
+Landsberg insisted Pandit refrain from speaking and gaze into the camera as he played the Hammond organ and Steinway grand piano, often simultaneously.
 "Not once in 900 performances did he speak on camera, preferring instead to communicate with viewers via that hypnotic gaze."

-Redd, as Korla Pandit, became an overnight star and one of early television's pioneering musical artists.
+Korla Pandit became an overnight star and one of early television's pioneering musical artists.
 He widened the array of music associated with the organ and popularized its use.
-While never dropping his Indian persona, Redd acquired notable friends such as actor Errol Flynn, comedian Bob Hope, and Sabu Dastagir, known for his roles in the documentary Elephant Boy (1937) and the feature Thief of Baghdad (1940).
+Never dropping his Indian persona, Pandit acquired notable friends such as actor Errol Flynn, comedian Bob Hope, and Sabu, known for his roles in the films Elephant Boy (1937) and Thief of Baghdad (1940).

-In 1956, Redd moved to San Francisco and performed as Korla Pandit on San Francisco's KGO-TV.
+In 1956, Pandit moved to San Francisco and performed on San Francisco's KGO-TV.
 He began speaking on his show, espousing a blend of spiritual ideas that entranced many of his fans.
 He became friends with Paramahansa Yogananda, Indian spiritual leader of the Self Realization Fellowship.
-Their relationship was close enough that Yogananda wrote an introduction to the liner notes for one of Redd's records, and Redd played at Yogananda's funeral.
+Their relationship was close enough that Yogananda wrote an introduction to the liner notes for one of Pandit's records, and Pandit played at Yogananda's funeral.
 The late 1950s was the time of the Beat generation, which saw many Americans embrace spirituality and Eastern religions, while rejecting traditional values including the need to conform to society's norms and economic materialism.
-Redd read widely and incorporated a variety of these topics in his talks, including mysticism and Zen philosophy.
-In 1967, Redd and his family moved to Vancouver, British Columbia, to prevent his sons from being drafted during the Vietnam War.
+Pandit read widely and incorporated a variety of these topics in his talks, including mysticism and Zen philosophy.
+In 1967, Pandit and his family moved to Canada, settling in Vancouver, to prevent his sons from being drafted during the Vietnam War.